Encounter underway between terrorists, security forces in J-K's Poonch, one jawan injured | english.lokmat.com

 Encounter underway between terrorists, security forces in J-K's Poonch, one jawan injured

-Another fresh encounter broke out on Monday afternoon between the security forces and terrorists wherein one jawan was injured.
+A fresh encounter broke out on Monday afternoon between the Indian Army personnel and terrorists wherein one jawan was injured.

-Another fresh encounter broke out on Monday afternoon between the security forces and terrorists wherein one jawan was injured.
+A fresh encounter broke out on Monday afternoon between the Indian Army personnel and terrorists wherein one jawan was injured.

+As per the Indian Army sources, "An encounter is going on between Army troops and terrorists in the Poonch area around 2 kilometres from the site where a Junior Commissioned Officer (JCO) and four jawans of Indian Army were injured in anti-terrorist operations and later lost their lives.
+An Army personnel is injured in this encounter."

 More details are awaited.